qoomon/github-onboarding/README.md

 ##### Team and Personal Namespaces
 - `<TEAM/GITHUB_USER_NAME>--<REPOSITORY_NAME>`
   - e.g. `team-rainbow--wiki` or `john.doe--sandbox`
+  - This pattern also comes in handy when fork a repository.

 #### Visibility
   * `public`&nbsp; Only available for organization owners.
 If you want to publish an OSS repository [get in touch with us](#contact).